 You can view selected summary graphs, key statistics, and descriptions of the tables and the IRS functions they cover.
 To download data tables on IRS and taxpayer statistics, visit the relevant section page listed on the left-side navigation column.

 Highlights of this year's Data Book

-During Fiscal Year (FY) 2017, the IRS collected more than $3.4 trillion, processed more than 245 million tax returns and other forms, and issued almost $437 billion in tax refunds.
+- During Fiscal Year (FY) 2018, the IRS collected nearly $3.5 trillion, processed more than 250 million tax returns and other forms, and issued almost $464 billion in tax refunds.

-In FY 2017, more than 55 million taxpayers were assisted by calling or visiting an IRS office.
+- In FY 2018, close to 58 million taxpayers were assisted by calling or visiting an IRS office.

-Of the taxpayers who participated in the 2017 Comprehensive Taxpayer Attitude Survey (CTAS), 88 percent said it is not at all acceptable to cheat on their income taxes, and nearly all (95 percent) believe it is a civic duty to pay their fair share of taxes.
-Additionally, most taxpayers (79 percent) are satisfied with their personal interactions with IRS.
-See the 2017 CTAS report for more details.
+- Of the taxpayers who participated in the 2018 Comprehensive Taxpayer Attitude Survey (CTAS), 85 percent said it is not at all acceptable to cheat on their income taxes, and nearly all (95 percent) believe it is a civic duty to pay their fair share of taxes.
+Additionally, most taxpayers (80 percent) are satisfied with their personal interactions with IRS.
+See the 2018 CTAS report (PDF).

 Did You Know?